Man arrested for shoplifting at S&R Alabang branch

 To put things in perspective, posted below is the excerpt from the Manila Bulletin news report.
 Some parts in boldface…

 Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
-Are you satisfied with what the City Government achieved with regards to the local COVID-19 vaccination efforts done so far?
-Did you encounter any anti-vaccine fanatics lately?
-Did any anti-vaccine activist harass you?
+Were you able to avail of any of the above mentioned free medical services?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.